General Graduation Information

 The University of Tennessee does not hold commencement ceremonies in the summer.
 Most summer graduates have the option to walk in either the spring or fall ceremony.
 Certain graduate programs may not allow their graduates to walk early.
 If you are unsure, contact your department.

-- Either the Office of the University Registrar or the Graduate School will send you an email confirming your space in your ceremony.
+- The Office of the University Registrar will send you an email confirming your space in your ceremony.
 You will receive additional information at your UT email address regarding arrival times, entry locations, and other details a few weeks before commencement.

 - Sign language interpreters are present for each ceremony and featured on multiple screens.